nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 * Extra HTML attributes of the input field can be rendered by just passing them as named attributes like `{{ form.uEmail(type="date") }}`
 * The label of the input field can be accessed using the ".label" attribute of the input field like `{{ form.uDob.label }}`
 * The errors in each form field derived from the server-side will be stored in the ".errors" attribute.
 For example the errors of the form field `form.uPhone` will be stored in `form.uPhone.errors` as a list of strings which can be rendered in the template for displaying to the user after server-side form validation
-* Macros are used in the
+* A jinja macro is used in the above example for rendering all the form fields to reduce jinja duplication

 ### Front-end validation
 * If the validators of the form fields in the form object are straightforward like `validators.Required`, the required HTML tags for front end validation are rendered in the `{{form.field()|safe}}` itself.
 This is an additional advantage of using WTForms